- Learning about cancer surgery

 American College of Surgeons

-Patient education website, “Surgical Patient Education For a Better Recovery” can be found at: www.facs.org/patienteducation.
-It helps surgical patients and their families learn about operations and surgical care, find a surgeon, and better prepare for surgery.
+Patient education website, “Surgical Patient Education Program” can be found at: www.facs.org/patienteducation.
+It has information that can help surgical patients and their families learn about operations and surgical care, find a surgeon, and better prepare for surgery.

 National Cancer Institute